Bare Metal Restore in Windows Server 2008 (R2) | 2 Ways

 Able to restore to dissimilar hardware

-Bare metal recovery in Windows Server 2008 (R2) without loading operating system
+Bare metal recovery in Server 2008 (R2) without loading Windows

 To practice bare metal restore in Windows 2008 (R2) without loading the operating system, you need to enter Windows Server 2008 (R2) Recovery Environment, and there are some preconditions:

 A bare metal backup image.
 To perform bare metal backup in Server 2008 (R2), you can create a full server backup using Windows Server Backup (WSB) or Wbadmin command lines.
 A full server backup in WSB will include all critical items, such as “Bare metal recovery” and “System state”.

 Big enough destination drive.
 If you are recovering to a new hard disk, make sure the disk is at least as big as the disk that contains the volumes that were backed up, regardless of the size of those volumes.
 For example, if you only backed up a 200 GB volume on a 1 TB disk, you should use a destination disk that is at least 1 TB.

 Follow the steps below to run bare metal restore in Windows 2008.
 If you are running Windows Server 2008 R2, the steps are similar.

 Step 1.
 Start from Server 2008 installation disc.
 Then choose the proper language and click Next.